Shiraz, Hunter Valley Style

 We invite you to delve deeper into Shiraz, Hunter Valley style.
 Grown here, crafted here, enjoyed everywhere.

-Shiraz, Hunter Valley style, is distinctly different from the fuller-bodied styles you might find in regions like Barossa or McLaren Vale.
+Shiraz, Hunter Valley style, is distinctly different from other fuller-bodied styles.
 Shaped by the Hunter’s warm days, cool evenings, and maritime humidity, the region naturally lends itself to a bright, aromatic and contemporary medium-bodied expression.
 Rather than leaning into high alcohol or heavy oak, Hunter Valley Shiraz finds its beauty in the lower-alcohol, medium-bodied style, with a strong sense of place and showcase of quality fruit.
 Unique to the region, the typical young Hunter Valley Shiraz is a medium bodied wine with flavour characteristics of blackberry, dark cherry and red spice in its youth, evolving with bottle-age into a silkiness and grace, becoming a smooth, wonderfully complex and richly flavoured wine.

 One of the great strengths of Hunter Valley Shiraz is how beautifully it pairs with food.
 Its versatility is thanks to the medium-bodied, aromatic style.
 One signature pairing of Shiraz, especially Hunter Valley Shiraz is red meat such as lamb cutlets, chargrilled steak, duck and slow-cooked or braised meats.
 The tannins in Hunter Valley Shiraz complement the rich flavours of red meat.
 For a more vegetable-focused meal, dishes like earthy mushroom risotto, smoky roasted eggplant with tahini drizzle, or a rich truffle tagliatelle pair beautifully with a glass of Hunter Valley Shiraz.
 And of course, no pairing is complete without a cheese or charcuterie board.
 Aged cheddar in particular is a great combination with Hunter Valley Shiraz, the sharpness of the cheese complementing the flavour characteristics of the wine.